Other FIT Wellington pages:

 |Te Aro Park||Pukeahu||0.9||50.0|

 During detailed route design it may be feasible to remodel the streets in a way that achieves higher cruising speeds than estimated and hence a shorter travel time.
 On the other hand, if Wellington decides not to optimize the streets for light rail, the travel time may be longer.
+A more accurate travel time estimate depends on route design detail not available at this time.

 To compute the time spent accelerating to and braking from the cruising speed: